LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Canonicity: Reduced with efficient algorithm

+Now, let us apply the definition to a state $\ket{1}\otimes A\ket{\phi}$.
+First, notice that the zero edges rule forces $\low v= \high v = \phi$ in this case.
+There is a choice between representing this state as either $\lnode{A}{\phi}{0}{\phi}$ or $\lnode{0}{\phi}{A}{\phi}$, which denote the states $\ket{0}\otimes A\ket{\phi}$ and $\ket{1}\otimes A\ket{\phi}$, as these are related by the isomorphism $X\otimes \mathbb I$.
+The low factoring rule requires that the low edge label is $\mathbb I$, yielding a node of the form $\lnode{A}{\phi}{0}{\phi}$ with root label $X\otimes A$: In other words, this rule enforces swapping high and low edges, placing a $X$ on the root label, \emph{and} dividing out the LIM $A$.
+Consequently, the high edge must be labeled with $0$, and therefore, semi-reduction, in this case, coincides with (full) reduction (no high determinism is required).
+Notice also that there is no reduced \limdd for the $0$-vector, because low factoring requires low edges with label $\id$.
+This is not a problem, since the $0$-vector is not a quantum state.

-If $G$ is a group without the element $X\not\in G$, the reduced \glimdd is not universal (does not represent all quantum states), because the low precedence rule cannot always be satisfied, since it requires that $v_0\beforeq v_1$ for every node.
+The rules in \autoref{def:reduced-limdd} are defined only for \pauli-\limdds, to which our results pertain (except for the brief mention of \gen X and \gen Z-\limdds in \autoref{sec:exponential-separations}).
+We briefly discuss alternative groups here.
+If $G$ is a group without the element $X\not\in G$, the reduced \glimdd based on the same rules is not universal (does not represent all quantum states), because the low precedence rule cannot always be satisfied, since it requires that $v_0\beforeq v_1$ for every node.
 Hence, in this case, reduced \glimdd cannot represent a state $\ket 0\ket{v_0}+\ket{1}\ket{v_1}$ when $v_1\before v_0$.
+However, it is not difficult to formulate rules to support these groups $G$; for instance, when $G=\{\id\}$, we recover the \qmdd and may use its reduction rules~\cite{zulehner2018advanced}.

+\emph{Nodes and edges in a reduced \limdd need not represent normalized quantum states,} just like in (unreduced) \limdds as explained in \autoref{sec:isomorphism-qmdd}.
+Consider, e.g., node $\ell_2$ in \autoref{fig:qmdd-isoqmdd-exposition}, which represents state $[1,1,i,i]^\top$.
+Because the normalization constant was divided out (see factor $\nicefrac 14$ on the root edge), this state is not normalized.
+In fact, the root node does not need to be normalized, as even reduced \limdds can represent any vector (except for the zero vector).

-Lastly, while the literature on other decision diagrams~\cite{akers1978binary,bryant86,feinstein2011skipped} often considers a ``redundant test'' rule that allows edges to skip multiple levels, we omit this reduction rule for the sake of simplicity, because it offers only linear improvements in the best case and complicates correctness proofs (see, e.g., \cite[Lemma 1]{andersen1997introduction}).
-However, such a deletion rule can be added in a straightforward way.
+Lastly, the literature on other decision diagrams~\cite{akers1978binary,bryant86,feinstein2011skipped} often considers a ``redundant test'' or ``deletion'' rule to remove nodes with the same high and low child.
+This would introduce the skipping of qubit levels, which our syntactic definition disallows, as already discussed in~Footnote~\ref{fn:skipping}.
+However, if needed \autoref{def:limdd} could be adapted and a deletion rule could be added to \autoref{def:reduced-limdd}.